Task manager alternative

 Is Naya a task manager?

-No. Naya can support action, but it is not a traditional task manager.
-It is a private continuity system.
+No. Naya can support action, but rather than a traditional task manager it is a private place where the context around your work can wait.

 Can Naya replace Todoist, Things, Motion, or Sunsama?